Pavin Smith Player Props: Diamondbacks vs. Nationals

 Pavin Smith At The Plate

-- Smith is hitting .212 with five doubles, six home runs and 22 walks.
+- Smith has five doubles, six home runs and 22 walks while hitting .206.

-- In 15 games this season (34.9%), Smith has picked up an RBI, and in five of those games (11.6%) he had two or more.
+- Smith has driven in a run in 15 games this season (34.1%), including five games with more than one RBI (11.4%).
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.